exakat/exakat/docs/Rules.rst

 #####################

-When used with `'array_map() <http://www.php.net/array_map>`_ functions, the callback must return something.
+When used with `array_map() <http://www.php.net/array_map>`_ functions, the callback must return something.
 This return may be in the form of a ``return`` statement, a global variable or a parameter with a reference.
 All those solutions extract information from the callback.

 .. code-block:: php